IlhamQasse/Dapps-Scraping/README.md

 ## Usage

 To scrape the required websites we have used the package Selenium.
-We have created two scripts:
+We have created three scripts:

 1. the first script is to crawl the DappRadar webpage.
 To run the script use the following comand: